nexbitio/Tokenize/README.md

  - All parts are base64 encoded
  - MFA tokens are simply prefixed with "mfa."
- - The signature is based on everything that preceeds it (including "mfa.")
+ - The signature is based on everything that preceeds it (including "mfa.") and a prefix "TTF.{version_number}"
 ```

 ### How to use it